jgehrcke/goeffel/README.md

 Measures the resource utilization of a specific process over time.

-This program also measures the utilization / saturation of system-wide resources making it straightforward to put the process-specific metrics into context.
+Also measures the utilization / saturation of system-wide resources: makes it easy to put the process-specific metrics into context.

 Built for Linux.
 Windows and Mac OS support might come.